Water heater not working

 HVAC

-The answer to 'water heater not working' is that there could be several common causes, including a faulty thermostat, a broken heating element, sediment buildup, or a leak.
-Symptoms may include no hot water, lukewarm water, or water leaking from the tank.
-Solutions can range from simple DIY fixes to calling a professional HVAC technician, depending on the issue.
+The answer to 'water heater not working' is that there are several common causes, including a faulty thermostat, sediment buildup, or a broken heating element.
+Symptoms may include no hot water, lukewarm water, or the water heater not turning on at all.

 Step-by-Step Guide